 Innovation and Transformation Consulting

-Ten years implementing the Global Innovation Framework for Hewlett Packard Enterprise for the company’s 400 largest global accounts gave me deep, first-hand insight into how the strongest innovation strategies deliver real transformation.
-As Innovation Strategy Director my role was to create measurable goals and for the programme’s success—reviewing, advising, sharing, and strengthening hundreds of innovation strategies.
-Each strategy was required to have clear, outcomes-focused objectives aligned with client transformation goals and measurable business results.
-Success was tracked through new business, growth, retention, and client satisfaction—showing ral improvement and appreciation from clients and account teams.
+Ten years implementing the Global Innovation Framework for Hewlett Packard Enterprise, for the company’s 400 largest global accounts (including $Bn accounts), gave me deep, first-hand insight into how the strongest innovation strategies deliver real transformation.
+Putting in place outcomes-focused objectives aligned with client transformation goals, tracking new business, growth, client satisfaction & retention, drove specific measurable results.

-Over the years, I’ve learned that strong innovation strategies depend not only on good practice but also on positioning, strong selection (& de-selection), and the drive to make real change at speed.
-I will share insights and discuss approaches that help organisations truly deliver the most from their innovation strategies.
+Strong innovation strategies depend on positioning, best practice, targeted & trained selection (& de-selection), and the drive to make real change at speed.
+I will share insights and approaches that have helped organisations deliver the most from their innovation strategies.

-There’s a great deal of best practice available today, but the challenge lies in knowing how to blend & apply it effectively.
-Building in strong, proven practices allows you to focus on what truly matters: identifying and delivering the areas and ideas that will really create meaningful impact.
+There’s a lot of good practice out there; the challenge lies in knowing how to blend & apply it effectively for your organisation.
+Building in strong, proven practices allows you to focus on what truly matters: identifying and delivering the areas and ideas that will really create the greatest impact.

-Over the years I’ve reviewed, implemented, and evolved many such practices.
-The best organisations are those that systematise how they learn which ideas to back — and have the courage to stop what isn’t working.
-This where the big returns lie.
+The best organisations are those that systematise how they learn which ideas to back and have the courage to stop what isn’t working.
+This is where the big returns lie.
 I will share what I’ve seen work best in practice.

 Delivery & Speed to Market

-I’ve been fortunate enough, over the years, to lead numerous successful national and international transformation programmes over across both public and private sectors, including a number of award-winning implementations.
-From a UK public-sector programme from client introduction to full systems and infrastructure go-live, in listed buildings, in four months to others involving global workforces, critical risk management, and high-pressure turnarounds, such as the recovery of a critical $300 million programme.
+I’ve been fortunate enough to lead successful national and international transformation programmes including award-winning implementations in the UK public sector, global workforces, critical risk management, and high-pressure turnarounds such as the recovery of a critical $300 million programme in the automotive sector.

-My passion for speed, quality, and measurable results has shaped how I develop innovation strategies today.
-These experiences taught me that every strategy must be grounded in reality, whilst fully appreciating the potential of innovation & creativity; have a clear view of market gaps to exploit; and be built on brand and capability strengths, and an unrelenting focus on the ability to deliver at pace.
+These experiences taught me that every strategy must be grounded in reality, whilst fully exploring the potential of innovation & creativity; have a clear direction; be built on brand and capability strengths; and have an unrelenting focus on the ability to deliver at pace.

 This delivery-driven foundation continues to guide my work in building innovation strategies with the highest probability of success.
 I’m always glad to exchange perspectives on how organisations can move from concept to impact faster and with greater confidence of success.